 Note.
 A lot of chaplaincies are set up because of existing relationships or from prior experience.
-A shopping centre manager who had a chaplaincy team at their previous workplace is more likely to be open to the idea.
-A school governor who is a member of your local church is a great relationship to draw on when approaching your local school.
+A shopping centre manager who had a chaplaincy team at their previous workplace or a school governor who is a member of your local church.

-• Do you know anyone who could be a link person?
+Who do you know who might be a link person?

-Conclusions
+§ Conclusions